 - Are you retraining staff and hosting Town Hall meetings with residents?

 - What will you do if the virus is detected in the community?

-People want to know what steps you’re taking to minimize risk, and they expect regular communication.
+People want to know what steps you’re taking to minimize risk.
+In addition, they expect regular communication about it.

-You don’t know how or where people will go to access info, so use all communication channels you have available to deliver a consistent message and updates.
+You don’t know how or where people will go to access info.
+So, use all communication channels to deliver a consistent message.

 Email.
 Send emails, as needed, to all residents, family members, and responsible parties.
-Outline your resident safety protocols, reassure fearful and anxious family members, and provide communication information so they can get regular updates.
+First, outline your resident safety protocols.
+Second, reassure fearful and anxious family members.
+Finally, provide the various ways people can get regular updates.

 Phone.
 Have a dedicated hotline to provide regular communication.
 This can be a central person available at the corporate level, recordings at the community level, or a call center.
 The more proactively you push out information, the fewer burdens there will be in managing incoming calls.